Tutorial: Import data to Blob Storage with Azure Import/Export service

 - Provide a valid FedEx, UPS, or DHL carrier account number that Microsoft will use to ship the drives back.

 - When shipping your packages, you must follow the Microsoft Azure Service Terms.

-- Properly package yours disks to avoid potential damage and delays in processing.
+- Properly package your disks to avoid potential damage and delays in processing.

 Step 5: Update the job with tracking information

-After shipping the disks, return to the Import/Export page on the Azure portal and fill in the tracking information.
+After you ship the disks, return to the job in the Azure portal and fill in the tracking information.

 If the tracking number is not updated within 2 weeks of creating the job, the job expires.

 To complete the tracking information for a job that you created in the Preview portal, do these steps:

 Open the job in the Azure portal/.